 When starting a small business, one of the first things to be decided is the legal structure used for the business.
-It can either be a sole trader (also known as a sole proprietorship), a limited company or a partnership.
+It can either be a sole trader or limited company or a partnership.
 Setting up as a sole trader is the most popular legal structure in the UK, with approximately 3.4 million sole proprietorships created in 2017.
 Sole traders accounted for 60% of small businesses in the UK.
 There were also 1.9 million limited companies, making it the second most popular legal structure.

 If you are thinking of selling, renting out or building business premises, you need to be aware of what an Energy Performance Certificate (EPC) is and why you will need one.
 If you do not pay attention to this requirement and ensure that you have an EPC in place, you could end up facing costly fines.
 Here is a guide from EPC For You to get you prepared.

 Business growth is what every entrepreneur wants to see.
 But as your fledgeling organisation begins to spread its wings, you will likely find yourself spread ever thinner, spending more of every day distracted by things that have nothing to do with your core business.

 Online shopping is getting increasingly popular, with consumers flocking to the internet rather than the high street.
 As the popularity of online shopping grows, small businesses need to capitalise on the trend and get online.
 An online presence is an absolute must for small businesses in today’s society.
 You can either create an e-commerce website to be an addition to your existing business, helping to increase revenue, or you can start an online business from scratch.

 If you are thinking about taking your business online or starting an online business from scratch then you will need to choose the right online payment system.
 There are a variety of online payment options to consider if you are setting up your business online.
 You will need to keep in mind the ease of using each method, the transaction fee rates, the help and advice available, as well as other factors.